 This article outlines the absolute 21 most influential writers of all time.
-Each of the following great men and women have written books, pamphlets, essays, and letters that have altered entire societies and even defined historic ages.
+Each of the following great men and women has written books, pamphlets, essays, and letters that have altered entire societies and even defined historic ages.

 The 3 Grading Criteria For Writers To Be On This List

 Each of the following writers have impacted billions of people worldwide and forever altered the course of history.
 In order to have landed on this list of the absolute 21 most influential and greatest writers of history each of the following writers would have to match 3 criteria.